open-atmos-krk/open-atmos-krk.github.io/_projects/pympdata.md

   \partial_t (G\psi) + \nabla \cdot (G\vec{u}\psi) + \mu \Delta (G\psi) = 0
   $$ </center>
   where $$\psi$$ is the advectee, $$u$$ is the advector and the $$G$$ factor describes the coordinate transformation.
-The last term is related to Fickian diffiusion and is optional.
+The last term is related to Fickian diffusion and is optional.
 The crux of the method lies in iterative application of the [upwind scheme](https://en.wikipedia.org/wiki/Upwind_scheme).
 The first iteration employs the advective velocity $$\vec{u}$$, while each subsequent iteration employs a so-called antidiffusive velocity which corrects solution from prior iteration reducing the [numerical diffusion](https://en.wikipedia.org/wiki/Numerical_diffusion).